rossajmcd/dahl-playground/doc/machine-states.md

 - N.B.
 For 1 minute the machine is busy making the drink.
 Hitting the entrypoint during this time will yield a state of 'making-drink'.
 There is no control here for get-status as we still don't think it is necessary this entrypoint tells us everything we need to know.
-We have put a contrived emergency shutdown control though - lets pretend the cup is overfilling ?
+We have POST a contrived emergency shutdown control though - lets pretend the cup is overfilling ?

 GET /drinkmachine

 {
 	:resource "/drinkmachine"
-	:state "making-drink"
-  :beverage "tea"
-	:milk "semi"
+  :state {:state "making-drink" :beverage "tea" :milk "semi" :sugar 1}
-  :sugar 1
 	:controls [
     {
 	    :rel "shutdown"
-	    :method "PUT"
+	    :method "POST"
 	    :href "/drinkmachine"
 	    :requires {
         :event "shutdown"